cmu-sei/crucible/docs/caster/index.md

 Users can access workspaces from a project's navigation pane in Caster.
 Users can add additional files, but _not_ additional directories, to a workspace.
 The workspace view allows users to see all the runs that have been planned and applied.
 Runs shaded in red are destroyed operations, while runs in white signify various other status classifications.

 Users can `Plan`, `Destroy`, `Apply`, `Taint`, and `Reject` operations in real time in the workspace view.

+Caster.Api utilizes the Terraform binary in order execute workspace operations.
+This binary is running inside of the Caster.Api service. *Restarting or stopping the Caster.Api Docker container while a Terraform operation is in progress can lead to a corrupted state.*

+In order to avoid this, a System Administrator should follow these steps in the Caster UI before stopping the Caster.Api container:

+- Navigate to Administration > Workspaces
+- Disable Workspace Operations by clicking the toggle button
+- Wait until all Active Runs are completed

 ### Directories